 Delicious, refreshing fruit-infused water you can customize with your favorite fruits and herbs.
-A healthy drink + the perfect alternative to calorie-filled sodas and juices.
+The perfect alternative to calorie-filled sodas and juices.

 If you are looking for a way to make water tasty and not boring—homemade fruit and herb-flavored water is the way to go.
 Even better, it’s also a delicious, healthy alternative to sodas, juices, and other calorie-filled drinks.

-I’ve tried to substitute flavored sparkling water like Bubbly or LaCroix in place of soda (and do enjoy it from time to time), but I really just prefer homemade infused water with fresh fruit.
-If you’ve ever had Hint water (which I also love, especially in peach), this is the DIY version.
+We’ve tried to substitute flavored sparkling water like Bubbly or LaCroix in place of soda (and do enjoy it from time to time), but we really just prefer homemade infused water with fresh fruit.
+If you’ve ever had Hint water (which we also love, especially in peach), this is the DIY version.

 - Take 32-ounce mason jars and keep them in the refrigerator during the week to grab.
-I work from home, so this works well for me.
+We work from home, so this works well for us.

 - Many use healthy infused water as a way to detox.